Fun Photography Facts

 Some Fun Photography Facts about me

 - I got my first camera at age 6 (I think – it could have been 7).
-We used to send the old 126 square cartridge format films (12 exposure only!) off to Kodak to get developed to 4″x4″.
+We sent the old 126 square cartridge format films (12 exposure only!) off to Kodak to get developed to 4″x4″.
 Kodak wrote to Mum and Dad at one point when they sent the prints back, and said they would like to see some of my images when I got older… I don’t think we ever sent them.
 And no, I didn’t get a job as a kid with Kodak.

 - I will quite often pick an old RAW image at random to process on a Saturday evening, before calling it quits for the night and getting to bed.
 Let’s see – I may or may not have had a couple of drinks before that during the evening.
 It’s always fun on a Sunday morning to find out what I processed – and if it is any good!

 - I find it really (I mean really) difficult to get excited about New Toys.
 It’s almost like I buy a lens that ‘I need to have’ out of sufferance.
 Technical, me?
 I am sure some gardeners get real joy out of the purchase of new spade though… I’m still on the EOD5d Mkiii at the time of writing.
+(EDIT OK – so since then I have upgraded to a Canon R5 – and it was worth it.
+Now what do all those New Buttons do?
+EDIT again – a year or so later I’m still getting there.)

 - Most of the competitions I have won, I have won by complete accident.
 Either by someone saying in passing ‘we have a competition on, you should enter it’ or me digging around in Google to find something else and stumbling upon a competition.
 I do feel sorry for those that go out of their way to dream up competitions and promote them.